PandAI Token smart contract security audit, conducted by the Callisto Network Security Department in February 2023.

 The PandAIToken contract in the code base lack documentation.
 Docstrings improve readability and ease maintenance.
 They should explicitly explain the purpose or intention of the functions, the scenarios under which they can fail, the roles allowed to call them, the values returned, and the events emitted.

 Consider thoroughly documenting all functions (and their parameters) that are part of the contracts’ public API.
-Functions implementing sensitive functionality, even if not public, should be documented as well.
+Functions implementing sensitive functionality, even if not public, should also be documented.
 Consider following the Ethereum Natural Specification Format (NatSpec) when writing docstrings.

 Contracts should be deployed using the same compiler version/flags with which they have been tested.
 Locking the floating pragma, i.e. by not using ^ in pragma solidity ^0.8.9, ensures that contracts do not accidentally get deployed using an older compiler version with unfixed bugs.